 Lumens: 500–1,000 lumens for focused task lighting (under a car, inside a cabinet).
 1,500–2,000 lumens for a single-bay area or large workspace.
 4,000+ lumens for a full garage or large job site.
 Don't buy the highest lumens available — overbright lights in tight spaces cause glare that makes detail work harder, not easier.

 Cordless vs. plug-in: Cordless (battery) is the right choice for attics, crawl spaces, outdoor job sites, and any work area without reliable outlet access.
 Plug-in delivers unlimited runtime and higher brightness per dollar for fixed workshop setups.
-The Husky dual-power model bridges both if you need flexibility without a battery platform commitment.
+The NEIKO rechargeable light is the low-cost option if you need portability without a battery platform commitment.

-IP rating: IP44 (Husky) resists splashing water — adequate for most outdoor work.
-IP54 (Milwaukee Rover) resists dust and water jets from any direction — the standard for professional job sites in concrete, masonry, and outdoor framing.
-If your work stays indoors and dry, IP rating doesn't matter.
+IP rating: IP54 (Milwaukee Rover) resists dust and water jets from any direction — the standard for professional job sites in concrete, masonry, and outdoor framing.
+Budget rechargeable and plug-in lights are better treated as indoor or dry-weather tools unless the manufacturer clearly publishes an outdoor rating.

 FAQ